OpenType/opentype-layout/proposals/20151104-movelookup.md

-0x01 | MoveThis   | Moves the current glyph by the given offset 0x02 | MoveOther  | Moves the glyph at the given offset to before the current glyph 0x04 | MoveLimit  | Only move if the glyph at MoveOffset is in class 2 0x08 | MoveScan   | Scans up to MoveOffset, skipping any glyphs in class 3
+0x01 | MoveThis   | Moves the current glyph by the given offset 0x02 | MoveOther  | Moves the glyph at the given offset to before the current glyph 0x04 | MoveLimit  | Only move if the glyph at MoveOffset is in class 2 0x08 | MoveScan   | Scans up to and including, MoveOffset, skipping any glyphs in class 3

 If the MoveThis flag is set, then if MoveOffset is greater than 0, then the current glyph is moved to be after the glyph at the given relative offset.